-- 36. (1) Where the designated authority is satisfied that an applicant has valid prior accreditation and has met the requirements of section 34, the designated authority may grant the registration. - (2) Where the designated authority is satisfied that an applicant who has no valid prior accreditation has met the requirements of sections 34 and 35, the designated authority may issue a notice of accreditation to that applicant, and grant the registration.
+36. (1) Where the designated authority is satisfied that an Grant of applicant has valid prior accreditation and has met the requirements of section 34, the designated authority may grant the registration.

-- 37. The Minister may by Order recognize a qualified Recognition of the electronic authentication product or classes of qualified qualified external electronic electronic authentication products issued by Electronic Authentication Authentication Service Providers or classes Electronic Authentication Service Providers established in any other jurisdiction, as qualified electronic authentication products in Trinidad and Tobago. - 38.
-The designated authority shall maintain a public $\frac{Registry\ of}{Electronic}$ registry of accredited Electronic Authentication Service Authentication Providers that includes the information required by the Service Providers Minister by Order.
+- (2) Where the designated authority is satisfied that an applicant who has no valid prior accreditation has met the requirements of sections 34 and 35, the designated authority may issue a notice of accreditation to that applicant, and grant the registration. - 37.
+The Minister may by Order recognise a qualified Recognition of electronic authentication product or classes of qualified electronic authentication products issued by Electronic Authentication Service Providers or classes of Electronic products.
+Authentication Service Providers established in any other jurisdiction, as qualified electronic authentication products in Trinidad and Tobago.